DanielVitas/obtuse/README.md

 # obtuse
 Turn based RPG

-Currently only abilities and game mehanics are public.
+Currently only game mehanics, abilities and images are public.
 Please feel free to contribute.